wp-plugins/buddypress-members-only/readme.txt

 1. Register page URL or redirect page for non member of your buddypress site

 == Changelog ==

+= Version 1.0.2 =
+setting menu capability so the menu item will only displayed to the admin.

 = Version 1.0.1 =
 Added Notification in back end and fixed some bugs.